Urii98/UP_GAME/README.md

 ## Description

-UP Kirby is a 2D platformer where Kirby has to avoid being hit by enemies or falling into cliffs in order to be able to arrive at the end of the level.
+UP Kirby is a 2D platformer where Kirby has to avoid falling into the cliffs in order to be able to arrive at the end of the level.
+Be careful, throughout your path, you will find enemies, some of them will kill you, and some of them will restart your jumps, be aware of that!

 ## Key Features